 In this article, senior associate Nick Davies and solicitor Catherine Turpin, take a look at the most recent 'gig economy' case.

 Once again, employment status in the "gig economy" is in the spotlight.
 The most recent case involves a cycle courier who has been found by an employment tribunal to be a worker, despite being held out as being a self-employed contractor.
 This follows previous decisions including CitySprint where riders successfully argued that they should be treated as workers and given the basic workers' rights.
-Please click here for our overview of employment status issues in the gig economy and here for our update in January on cases to hit the headlines in this area.

 The Claimant (AB) started working for Excel Group Services Limited (Excel) as a cycle courier in September 2013.
 He signed two contracts during his engagement which referred to him as a 'contractor' and 'subcontractor' and he was registered as self-employed with HMRC.